course-correction/scanssd/README-SERVER.md

 You can then go to the swagger docs URL ([http://localhost:8000/docs](http://localhost:8000/docs)) to interact with the server (e.g., passing PDF files to check CSV output).

-Requests can also be made from the command line using Curl commands, for example:
+Requests can also be made from the command line using Curl commands, for example issuing the following command in a new terminal window:

 ```shell
 curl -X 'POST' \